marinoffDev/Focus-Fox/README.md

 ## 🚀 Features
 - **Pomodoro Timer**: Focus on tasks in timed intervals (work/break cycles a.k.a. rounds).
 - **Customizable Timers**: Adjust durations for Pomodoro, Short Breaks, and Long Breaks to suit your preferences.
+- **Notifications**: Customizable notification sounds that play when a timer expires.
 - **Mobile Responsive**: Works smoothly across desktop and mobile devices.
 - **Dark/Light Mode**: Toggle between dark and light themes.
 - **Accessible & Minimalist Design**: Simple UI that helps you stay focused.